anupanandsingh/anupanand/Spock/content/yrcqi.md

 +++
-title = "Young Researchers in Classical and Quantum Integrability"
+title = "YRCQI"
 +++

-Monthly seminars by UK-based postgraduate and postdoctoral researchers working in or areas related to integrability
+Young Researchers in Classical and Quantum Integrability (YRCQI) is a monthly seminar series by UK-based postgraduate and postdoctoral researchers working in or areas related to integrability